Mutual exchanges enable two or more council or housing association tenants to swap homes.

 You must not move or make any arrangements to move until you have written permission from your landlord.

 The housing options officer will visit you in your home to check the condition of your property and to ensure you meet the criteria.

 Once approved, you will receive confirmation in writing.
 You will then need to sign new tenancy agreements for your new property.

 Permission will usually be granted, but you must clear any rent arrears before you move.

 - A Notice of Seeking Possession has been issued.

 - Legal action is being taken for arrears or other breaches of Tenancy Agreement.

 - A property is too large or small for the person or family moving in.

 - The property is reserved for people with special needs and the person moving in does not have those special needs.

-This list is not exclusive – please contact the Housing Options Office for further information.
+This list is not exclusive – please contact the Housing Options Centre for further information.